johnstaveley/SecurityEssentials/README.md

 * 4. Insecure direct object references - Partially checked using Unit tests
 * 7. Missing file level access control - Partially checked using Unit tests
 * 8. CSRF - Partially checked using Unit tests
-* 9. Vulnerable dependencies - Checked using <a href="https://www.owasp.org/index.php/OWASP_Dependency_Check" target="_blank">OWASP Dependency checker</a>, check the report in Azure Devops, stored as a build artefact for vulnerabilities in your dependencies.
+* 9. Vulnerable dependencies - Checked using <a href="https://www.owasp.org/index.php/OWASP_Dependency_Check" target="_blank">OWASP Dependency checker</a> and <a href="https://bolt.whitesourcesoftware.com/" target="_blank">Whitesource bolt</a>, check the reports in Azure Devops, stored as a build artefact for vulnerabilities in your dependencies.
 This can also be set to fail the build</li>
 * 10. Unvalidated redirects and forwards - Partially checked using Unit tests

 [![Build Status](https://johnstaveley.visualstudio.com/Security%20Essentials/_apis/build/status/johnstaveley.SecurityEssentials?branchName=master)](https://johnstaveley.visualstudio.com/Security%20Essentials/_build/latest?definitionId=6&branchName=master)